 Small fiber neuropathy occurs as a result of damage to the small fibers of the peripheral nervous system.
-These small fibers detect pain, heat, and itching sensations in the skin.
-They also regulate the autonomic functions of the cardiovascular system and the gastrointestinal tract.

 Damage to the peripheral nervous system that affects the small fibers can cause burning pain or tingling sensations that begin at the feet and progress up the legs to the rest of the body.